IBMSpectrumComputing/lsf-integrations/Spectrum LSF Application Center/TensorflowImage/README.md

         End Application

- In the above powerai application profile change:
-  a) MLDL_TOP to the share directory location in your environment
+ In the above powerai application profile change: a).
+MLDL_TOP to the share directory location in your environment b). $LSF_SERVERDIR to your environmental value.
+For example, /opt/ibm/lsfsuite/lsf/10.1/linux3.10-glibc2.17-ppc64le/etc

-  b) $LSF_SERVERDIR to your environmental value.
-For example, /opt/ibm/lsfsuite/lsf/10.1/linux3.10-glibc2.17-ppc64le/etc Next change the APP_PROFILE value in the *.cmd files provided
+ Next change the APP_PROFILE value in the *.cmd files provided

  	#APP_PROFILE=docker_tensorflow